mcdomx/monitor/README-application_design.rst

 Communications
 --------------
-Two technologies are used for communicating between components.
-Kafka is used for communications between backend components and Channels (sockets) are used to communicate with the web client.
+Three technologies are used for communicating between components.
+Kafka is used for communications between backend components.
+Channels (sockets) are used to communicate from Django to the web-client and rest calls are used by the web-client to communicate to Django.

+Django <-> Django : Kafka

+Django --> Web-Client : Channels

+Web-Client --> Django : Rest

 Kafka
 -----